Neural Module Networks: Neural module networks for visual QA

-A find module \mod{find[$c$]} convolves every position in the input image with a weight vector (distinct for each $c$) to produce a heatmap or unnormalized attention.
-So, for example, the output of the module { \tt find[dog]} is a matrix whose entries should be large in regions of the image containing dogs, and small everywhere else.
+An attention module \mod{attend[$c$]} convolves every position in the input image with a weight vector (distinct for each $c$) to produce a heatmap or unnormalized attention.
+So, for example, the output of the module { \tt attend[dog]} is a matrix whose entries should be in regions of the image containing cats, and small everywhere else, as shown above.\\